 If you don't have huge demands, Nimo Planet's glasses want to take the place of your laptop.
 Instead of dragging it around you could just put on your glasses, or at worst carry a small bluetooth keyboard with you.
 With your beautiful glasses you would have up to six large screens at your disposal.

-Or so the company says.
+Or at least that's what the company says.

 Hard work